 I received Rodelle Gourmet Baking Cocoa complimentary but all opinions stated in this post are my own.

 This week I thought I would make a rich, chocolate dessert that takes me back to my childhood.
-Sundays were spent at my Grandma & Grandpa’s house and dessert was usually a big bowl of homemade chocolate pudding.
+Sundays were spent at my Grandma and Grandpa’s house and dessert was usually a big bowl of homemade chocolate pudding.
 Rodelle’s Dutch-processed cocoa gives this chocolate pudding a rich flavor and is easy enough to make your sweet tooth happy.

 Ingredients